-a) Land Assessment Averaging By-law - Must be adopted before March 31.

-- b) Number of Preceding Years to be Applied in the Averaging Formula Subsections 12 and 13 (enacted in 2013) allow Council to establish, by by-law, the number of preceding years to be applied in determining the average land value, up to a maximum of five years, for the purpose of averaging.
+- a) Land Assessment Averaging By-law Must be adopted before March 31. - b) Number of Preceding Years to be Applied in the Averaging Formula Subsections 12 and 13 (enacted in 2013) allow Council to establish, by by-law, the number of preceding years to be applied in determining the average land value, up to a maximum of five years, for the purpose of averaging.
 Once the choice is made, the number of years used in the averaging formula cannot change for at least five years.

-2014 was the first year that the averaging program was governed by the amendment. - In March 2014, Council approved the continuation of across-the-board 3-year averaging.
-As a result, a shift in the averaging formula from 3 years to 5 years could not be considered until 2019.
-In June 2017, Council instructed staff to submit a request to the Province to enact the necessary legislative amendments to allow the City to transition from targeted 3-year to 5-year averaging in 2018 (one year ahead of the original target transition in 2019).
-The request was denied by the Province in January 2018. - c) Eligible Property Classes Residential (Class 1), light industry and business (Classes 5 & 6) properties only. - d) Eligible Properties Eligibility and exemption criteria are stipulated in the by-law.
+In March 2019, Council approved the transition from 3-year to 5-year averaging.
+A change in the number of years used in the averaging formula cannot be considered until March 2024. - c) Eligible Property Classes Residential (Class 1), light industry and business (Classes 5 & 6) properties only. - d) Eligible Properties Eligibility and exemption criteria are stipulated in the by-law.
 For targeted averaging, the by-law must stipulate a "threshold" to define "hot" properties eligible for averaging.
 As Council can only establish one tax rate for each class, properties that are not eligible for averaging are also subject to the averaged tax rates. - e) Averaging Applies to All Taxes As averaging affects the taxable values for calculating taxes levied by the City as well as Other Taxing Authorities ("OTAs"), a decision to apply averaging to a property class requires that adjustment be made to OTAs' tax rates to ensure revenue neutrality. - f) Public Notification Must be published in two consecutive issues of a newspaper at least two weeks in advance of the adoption of the by-law.
-For 2019, the notice was placed in Star Metro Vancouver on February 22 and 25.
+For 2020, the notice was placed Vancouver Courier on February 13 and 20.
 A copy of the notice can be found in Appendix B. - g) Appeal Process The by-law provides for a municipal Court of Revision for appeals that cannot be resolved within the administrative processes provided for in the Vancouver Charter.